chrisjcox/psl-firewx-uas-codes/README.md

 - process_UASDC.py: This is your main code.

-      SUMMARY      : This is the primary function the flight crew will use.
+      SUMMARY      : This is the only function the flight crew needs to use.
                     Driver for processing routines for PSL's UASDC participation.
                     Once the netCDF produced by the drone is transferred to the STAGE directory (see below), the following will happen: